 Objective structured clinical examination (OSCE)

-During your induction at your new trust, you will be provided with information about training for, and taking, your OSCE.
-You’ll be supported throughout the process by a member of the OSCE team at your trust.
+During induction at your new trust, you will be provided with information about training for, and taking, your OSCE.
+You will be supported throughout the process by a member of the OSCE team at your trust.

 Training and development